Women in the Spanish Civil War: May 1937

 During the Second Republic and during the initial stages of the Civil War, there was a social and economic revolution in women's rights, especially in areas like Catalonia.
 Because of the nature of war, many reforms were sporadically and inconsistently implemented, and advances made during the latter half of 1936 were largely erased by May 1937.

-From February to May 1937, there were many women led protests over the subsistence living created as a result of high food prices and bread shortages that came into great effect following the sixth anniversary of the Republic.
+From February to May 1937, there were many protests led by women over the subsistence living created as a result of high food prices and bread shortages that came into great effect following the sixth anniversary of the Republic.

 Working-class women in Barcelona would often queue for hours for bread in 1937, only to find none was available.
 This sometimes would lead to rioting, which CNT leadership then worked hard to fault each other over in an attempt to avoid responsibility for the bread shortage.
 The problem was compounded by the fact that middle and upper-class people in Barcelona were readily buying bread on the black market.

 One riot occurred on 6 May 1937, when women looted vans full of oranges at the Barcelona port.
 When this aspect was brought to attention, CNT offered sexist excuses as to why working-class women were unable to buy bread.
 The result was that ordinary working-class women in the city often turned on anarchist women, and blaming them despite the anarchist women not being involved in CNT leadership.
 Mujeres Libres, CNT's women's arm, addressed this problem by taking action into their own hands, and staging assaults on markets to provide food for other women.
 Food riots would become a common feature in Barcelona during the Civil War.

 One of the few publicly socialist identified women in this period was María Elisa García, who served as a miliciana with the Popular Militias as a member Asturias Battalion Somoza company.
 She fought with the Battalion at the Lugones front, and later in the Basque mountains.
 She was killed in combat in the mountains of Múgica on 9 May 1937.